Kathleen (Kathy) Orr, RN, BSN - Executive Director, Child Advocate, Researcher, Consultant, Speaker, Educator, Mother and Grandmother

 Infant safe sleep

-Kathy is an active or past member of several state and local groups including the Colorado ACE Collaborative, Alliance for Kids Council, Colorado Opportunity Project, Essentials for Childhood, Colorado Child Fatality Team, Not one More Child in El Paso County, Safe Kids, the National Organization of Safe State Alliance and served as a peer reviewer for NACCHO.
+Kathy is an active or past member of several state and local groups including the Colorado ACE Collaborative, Alliance for Kids Council, Colorado Opportunity Project, Essentials for Childhood, Colorado Child Fatality Team, Not one More Child in El Paso County, Safe Kids, E-ISST and ISST Community Resource and System Provider, the National Organization of Safe State Alliance and served as a peer reviewer for NACCHO.

 Augmenting her own experience, Kathy studies and incorporates the ever-evolving works of leading researchers into her curriculums and conferences.
 These include the findings of Rob Anda PhD, Bruce Perry MD, PhD, Martin Teicher MD, PhD, Bessel A. van der Kolk, MD, Nadine Burke-Harris, Beatrice Beebe, PhD, Phillip Fischer, PhD, Laura Porter, the Center of the Developing Child at Harvard University and more.
 She has trained directly under several of these individuals yet does not subscribe to any single philosophy, instead she develops her curriculum based on all available research.

 Her advance studies include but are not limited to the following.